schibsted/jslt/README.md

 ## What is missing

 The following is still missing:
+  * All error messages should include where in the source code the error occured.
   * `contains` should support strings and objects.
   * The rest of the boolean comparators.
   * The rest of the function library (not 100% designed yet).